rpog/nexmo-developer/_documentation/client-sdk/setup/setup-push-notifications/android.md

 ## 1. Setup Firebase project for your app

-In case you haven't done that for your Android app, add Firebase to your Android app codebase.
+In order to enable push notifications for your Android app, you should use Firebase Cloud Messaging (FCM) API.
+To do that, you should start by adding Firebase to your Android project.

-More details can be found at the official Firebase documentation, on [this link]("https://firebase.google.com/docs/android/setup").
+In case you haven't done that already, more details can be found in the [official Firebase documentation](https://firebase.google.com/docs/android/setup).

 ## 2. Provision your server key

 2.1.
 Obtain a `jwt_dev`, which is a `jwt` without a `sub` claim.
-More details can be found [here](/setup/generate-test-credentials#3.-Generate-a-User-JWT).
+More details on how to generate a JWT can be found [on the setup guide](/setup/generate-test-credentials#3.-Generate-a-User-JWT).

 2.2.
 Get your `server_api_key` from Firebase console:

 On firebase console --> project settings --> CloudMessaging Tab --> `Server key`

 2.3.
-Get your `app_id` from Nexmo Dashboard[TODO]
+Get your Nexmo Application ID (`app_id`).
+It can be obtained from [Nexmo Dashboard](https://dashboard.nexmo.com/voice/your-applications)

 2.4.
 Run the following curl command, while replacing `jwt_dev`, `server_api_key`, `app_id` with your own: